linuxcaffe/tw-colortable-sh/README.md

 # tw-colortable-sh
-_a script to generate a lolor lookup-table based on task color legend_
+_a script to generate a color lookup-table based on *task color legend* command_

 For some taskwarrior.org related scripts, I'd like to use colors from the current task theme.
 This (imaginary) script is designed to generate a table of ansi color-codes from the task color legend command.